 <setup>.exe /S, your existing installation will be automatically upgraded.

-Exivity comes standard with an insecure self signed SSL certificate.
+Exivity comes as standard with an untrusted self-signed SSL certificate.
 It is therefore highly recommended to replace the default certificate with an official one, signed by your Certificate Authority.
 To install a signed certificate, follow this procedure:

-You will be asked to enter general information like company name, city, etc. However, it is important to include the FQDN of the Exivity server when asked for:
+- You will be asked to enter general information like company name, city, etc. It is important to include the FQDN of the Exivity server when asked for

 NOTE: ** when asked, it is required to not** provide a password (leave this field empty and press return), otherwise the Exivity application will not be able to use your certificate.

 - The generated CSR file should be sent to your Certificate Authority.
 After processing by your CA, you should receive back a .crt file.
 Rename this file to webcertificate.crt and rename your exivity.key to webcertificate.key and copy it to the directory

 %EXIVITY_PROGRAM_PATH%\server\nginx\conf.
 This should overwrite the existing .key and .crt files.